 - 8. If after the appropriate period has elapsed I can conclude that the restoration of the ceasefire is indeed unequivocal then Sinn Fein should be entitled to join the negotiations and play a full part in them.
 That is in everyone's interest. - 9.
 At that point Sinn Fein [, representing the Republican Movement as a whole,] will need to confirm their total and absolute commitment to the Mitchell principles and engage in a process in which they must rely solely on their democratic mandate.
-They will have no veto on the conduct or outcome of the talks. - 10.
+Existing decisions (eg on rules of procedure), having already been taken by sufficient consensus, will stand.
+Sinn Fein will have no veto on the conduct or outcome of the talks. - 10.
 Although the Irish Government and SDLP will continue to have a veto they will also be conscious of the requirement that any agreement in the talks must have the positive support of parties representing a majority of the Unionist community; and of the firm view of all the Unionist parties that at the very least some decommissioning must happen during the negotiations or there will be no agreement at the end of the day. - 11.
 Sinn Fein's influence on the outcome of the substantive political negotiations may not be substantial.
 The Irish Government and SDLP, for example, along with all the other nationalist parties, are unambiguously committed to the principle of consent and insisted on that in the Dublin Forum even over Sinn Fein objections.